Information about Innovation, Science and Economic Development Canada (ISEDC) formerly Industry Canada (I.C.) Radio licenses

 Fixed stations cost a lot more per year to license and are more complex in their rates.
-Each channel within each fixed station is subject to its own fee.
-The fixed station channel rate varies by region and other factors.
+Each frequency programmed into each fixed station is subject to its own fee.
+The fixed station frequency rate varies by region and other factors.
 This is true even if the base station has a small antenna and is used for low power applications.
 Sophisticated trunking system can save on your yearly ISEDC fees because they are more spectrally efficient.

-Radio licenses for a specific location are usually low power assignments.
+Radio licenses for a specific location are usually issued low power assignments.
 This means that the radio output is limited to 5 Watts.
 This is important to know since the default setting on vehicle and base radios are usually 25-45 Watts.
-Low power fixed base station licenses also limit antenna height to 5 metres or 15′.
-Indoor antennas allow 30 metres or 100′ .
+Low power fixed base station licenses also limit antenna height to 5 metres above the ground.
+Indoor antennas allow up to 30 metres.
 Above this height the output is limited to 1 Watt.
 External antennas can only be maximum 15m above ground at 1 Watt.
 Low power is used to allow ISEDC to reuse assigned channels to other companies just out of range.

 Licenses are due by March 31 each year.
 You can reach Industry Canada in the lower mainland at 604-930-8691